open-resources/physics_bank/content/public/022.Light/Topic Outcome/Diffraction/part1/diffraction1.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Diffraction Part 1
+        title: Diffraction Part 1
-    params_Lambda: 650
+      Lambda: 650
-    params_L: 7
+      L: 7
+      part1:
+        ans1:
-    params_part1_ans1_value: This is diffraction from a diffraction grating since it is bright enough for us to see.
+          value: This is diffraction from a diffraction grating since it is bright enough for us to see.
-    params_part1_ans1_feedback: While diffraction is brighter when more slits are involved, it is still possible to observe diffraction from double and single slits.
+          feedback: While diffraction is brighter when more slits are involved, it is still possible to observe diffraction from double and single slits.
+        ans2:
-    params_part1_ans2_value: This is diffraction from a double slit since the maxima are equally spaced
+          value: This is diffraction from a double slit since the maxima are equally spaced
-    params_part1_ans2_feedback: The maxima would be equally spaced if this were diffraction from a double slit.
+          feedback: The maxima would be equally spaced if this were diffraction from a double slit.
 Are they equally spaced?
+        ans3:
-    params_part1_ans3_value: This is diffraction from a double slit since the central maximum is twice the width of the subsequent maxima.
+          value: This is diffraction from a double slit since the central maximum is twice the width of the subsequent maxima.
-    params_part1_ans3_feedback: The maxima produced by a double slit should be equally spaced.
+          feedback: The maxima produced by a double slit should be equally spaced.
+        ans4:
-    params_part1_ans4_value: This is diffraction from a single slit since the maxima are equally spaced.
+          value: This is diffraction from a single slit since the maxima are equally spaced.
-    params_part1_ans4_feedback: Here the maxima are not equally spaced.
+          feedback: Here the maxima are not equally spaced.
+        ans5:
-    params_part1_ans5_value: This is diffraction from a single slit since the central maximum is twice the width of subsequent maxima.
+          value: This is diffraction from a single slit since the central maximum is twice the width of subsequent maxima.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 Photographs of the diffraction of a red laser of wavelength $\lambda = 650$ nm are shown in figures (i) and (ii).
 A line of length $7$ cm indicates the length scale on the screen.

 <img src="gratings.png" height = 500px>